Singam II: Box office

 Singam II had a sold-out opening with as much as 95–100% occupancy.
-The film collected ₹92.5 million on its opening day in Tamil Nadu, Kerala and Karnataka, while the Telugu dubbed version Yamudu II collected ₹37.5 million.
-The film grossed a record ₹500 million on its first weekend worldwide.
+The film collected ₹9.25 crore on its opening day in Tamil Nadu, Kerala and Karnataka, while the Telugu dubbed version Yamudu II collected ₹3.75 crore.
+The film grossed ₹50 crore on its first weekend worldwide.

-In the UK and USA, it earned ₹5.96 million and ₹14.7 million respectively on its opening weekend.
-The film earned ₹118 million in Chennai by the fourth week.
-And after seven weeks, the amount totalled at ₹133 million.
+In the UK and USA, it earned ₹59.6 lakh and ₹1.47 crore respectively on its opening weekend.
+The film earned ₹13 crore in Chennai after seven weeks.
 According to Sify.com, the film stayed inside the top five positions at Chennai box office continuously for eight weeks after its release and was declared a 'Superhit'.
 The film completed a 50 days theatrical run on 23 August 2013.

-The film's Telugu version Yamudu II was an unusual success and earned ₹140 million in ten days from Andhra Pradesh.
-The film was successful in Karnataka and Kerala as well, collecting about ₹69 million and ₹46 million in its first ten days, respectively.
+The film's Telugu version Yamudu II was an unusual success and earned ₹14 crore in ten days from Andhra Pradesh.
+The film was successful in Karnataka and Kerala as well, collecting about ₹6.9 crore and ₹4.6 crore in its first ten days, respectively.

-It performed exceptionally well in the Malaysian market, earning around ₹99.8 million within four weeks.
+It performed exceptionally well in the Malaysian market, earning around ₹9.98 crore within four weeks.
 The film was the third highest Tamil grosser in Malaysia after Enthiran and Sivaji at that point.
-The film's total business in UK after a one-month run was pegged at ₹17.9 million.
+The film's total business in UK after a one-month run was pegged at ₹1.79 crore.
 Singam II completed 100 days in several screens across Tamil Nadu, Kerala and Andhra Pradesh on 12 October 2013.
 The film was the second highest-grossing Tamil film of the year 2013 after Vishwaroopam.

-The film grossed approximately ₹1.36 billion worldwide in its lifetime.
+The film grossed approximately ₹136 crore worldwide in its lifetime.

 Sequel

-The third part of the Singam film series was initially scheduled to enter production in December 2015.
+The third and final part of the Singam film series was initially scheduled to enter production in December 2015.
 Suriya and Anushka reprised their roles.
 Production on the film was, however, postponed due to climatic conditions in Chennai.
 Principal photography eventually began on 17 December with the filming of a song sequence, while regular shooting was scheduled to happen later in the month, though it was later moved to January 2016.
 Regular shooting commenced on 7 January 2016, with the film's title being revealed as S3.
 After a long gap, during which the release of the film was postponed several times, the title was changed from S3 to Si 3.
 This was in order to exploit the Tamil Nadu Government's rule of entertainment tax exemption for films titled in Tamil.